PNNL-Comp-Mass-Spec/DMS-Update-Manager/Readme.txt

 _DeleteAMSubDir_.txt in the subfolder.
 Note that the folder will only be deleted if it is empty.
 To assure it is empty, rename all of the files in the source folder to end in .delete

+The .checkjava special suffix tells the Update Manager to check for running java processes before overwriting the file.